 For more than 200 years, Westonians have been “paying it forward”: helping future generations of students through bequests and other planned (legacy) gifts.
-With careful planning that takes advantage of tax deductions for charitable giving, you can provide for your own financial security; provide for your loved ones; and provide for Westtown School.
+With careful planning, you can be part of this tradition – and still provide for your financial security.

 You Decide What’s Important